Hormone Replacement Therapy in Women

 - Heart or liver disease

 - A history of smoking, or current tobacco use

 What else do I need to know about HRT?

+- HRT has several benefits.
 HRT helps prevent osteoporosis, which decreases your risk for bone fractures.
 HRT also protects you from colorectal cancer.

 How often should I follow up with my healthcare provider?

-You will need to return to see your healthcare provider at least once a year.
+You will need to return to see your healthcare provider at least 1 time each year.
 You may need tests, such a Pap smear or mammogram.
 Your healthcare provider will ask how you are responding to HRT, and change your dose if needed.